jimmydv/react-photo-gallery/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It was created as part of the TeamTreehouse Fullstack Techdegree program.
+This project was created as part of the TeamTreehouse Fullstack Techdegree program.
+ The imaged are loaded using The Flickr Api
+ APi key needed for project to work.
+  Have fun!

 ## Available Scripts

 In the project directory, you can run: